muntashirislam/ansible-repo-basic-user-mgt/README.md

 4. Change the Inventory file as per requirement.
 5. I did not hook this playbook to CI service till now.

-This project will update day by day
+This project will update day by day.